YiLimath/YiLimath.github.io/_pages/agent-system/resource-aware-optimization.md

 decreases.
 A graceful fallback should expose lower confidence or reduced scope, not silently claim the original quality.

+## Real-world application

+A high-volume support service can send routine requests to a cheaper path, reserve stronger reasoning for ambiguous cases, and defer work that is not urgent.
+The policy must expose quality limits and escalation behavior so cost savings do not silently change the service promise.

 ## Figure

 ![Resource-aware optimization](/images/agent-system/19-resource-aware-optimization.svg)